 \subsection{Case study}

 We might use our tool to get a best-fit database.
 However, this would only be useful if sources are close to each other (and hence to reality).
 If they are relatively discordant (like the blind men describing the elephant), all we can aim at is to measure and study the evolution of such discordancy.
-Thus, we decided to apply our prototype to the study of challenging COVID-19 data, which is publicly available, and see from that the improvement of reporting in different countries during the pandemic.
-More specifically we considered two different sources: \begin{description} \item[Johns Hopkins University (JHU)] The Center for Systems Science and Engineering (CSSE) at JHU has been gathering COVID-19 data since the very beginning of the pandemic and has become a referent worldwide \cite{jhu}.
+Thus, we applied our prototype to the study of challenging COVID-19 data, which is publicly available, and see from that the improvement of reporting in different countries during the pandemic.
+More specifically, we considered two different sources: \begin{description} \item[Johns Hopkins University (JHU)] The Center for Systems Science and Engineering (CSSE) at JHU was gathering COVID-19 data since the very beginning of the pandemic and became a referent worldwide \cite{jhu}.
 On the one hand, we have used its daily time series at country level\footnote{\url{https://github.com/CSSEGISandData/COVID-19/tree/master/csse\_covid\_19\_data/csse\_covid\_19\_time\_series}} containing both cases and deaths.
 Unfortunately, on the other hand, regional data is scattered in different files in the JHU repository, so we used a more compact version.\footnote{\url{https://github.com/coviddata/coviddata}} \item[EuroStats] As second data source for comparison, we used the weekly European mortality by EuroStats,\footnote{\url{https://ec.europa.eu/eurostat/databrowser/view/demo\_r\_mwk2\_ts/default/table}} following the Nomenclature of Territorial Units for Statistics (NUTS).\footnote{\url{https://ec.europa.eu/eurostat/web/nuts/background}} \end{description}

-The weekly mortality per country results appear to be historically quite stable (less than 5.5\% coefficient of variation for the six countries of our study).
-Thus, we took the weekly mortality of the five years previous to the pandemic as ground truth.
-However, for some countries, most recent figures are either tagged as provisional or estimated.
-While we considered the former like an administrative issue and still part of the error-free ground truth, we put the latter together with the mortality of 2020/2021 in an \emph{s-table}, and treated those data in the same way as the ones coming from JHU.
+JHU was going through a continuous consolidation and cleaning process, but still resulted in quite poor quality.
+Obviously, EuroStats data are of much higher quality and more reliable.
+Indeed, the weekly mortality per country appears to be historically quite stable (less than 5.5\% coefficient of variation for the six countries of our study).
+Hence, we took the weekly mortality of the five years previous to the pandemic as ground truth.
+However, for some countries, most recent figures were either tagged as provisional or estimated.
+While we considered the former to be an administrative issue and still part of the error-free ground truth, we put the latter together with the mortality of 2020/2021 in an \emph{s-table}, and treated those data in the same way as the ones coming from JHU.